Frequently Asked Questions

 If you want to check how secure your password is, you can use an online tool (such as: http://password-checker.online-domain-tools.com/ ) to find out roughly how long it would take a hacker to guess your password.

-The file size limit for email attachments on the Cantab service is 25MB.
+The file size limit for email attachments on the ed-alumni.net service is 25MB.

-If the file attachment size is too big, and thus rejected by the recipient's server, you will usually be notified with what is known as a "bounce" message; these exist primarily to inform users that their email has not been received, and provides a brief reason why.
+If the file attachment size is too big, and rejected by the recipient's server, you will usually be notified with what is known as a bounce message.
+These exist primarily to inform users that their email has not been received, and provides a brief reason why.